aiven/inkless/inkless/KnownChallenges.md

 Outgoing costs have already a solution on today's Kafka with Follower fetching.
 Our solution should find a compatible or similar approach.
 Incoming costs may require a solution that is not within the model of how Kafka works.

+Warpstream solves this by encoding a "rack ID" in the producer client ID, which the metadata layer parses The upstream could add native rack-awareness/multi-leader partitions to remove this hack.

 ## Developer & Operator facing challenges / Implementation

 ### New type of Topic